hopsoft/docker-nginx/README.md

 ## Setup

-Create an nginx configuration directory on the host at: `/etc/nginx` Configure nginx to meet your needs.
+Create an nginx configuration directory on the host at `/etc/nginx`, then configure nginx to meet your needs.

 You can find a complete example of the [default nginx config here](https://github.com/hopsoft/docker-nginx/tree/master/nginx_conf).